Iryna14548/FooCoding/NodeJS/week03/ExpressHomework/src/README.md

 ## Validation

 The API performs validations on incoming requests.
 If a request fails validation, it will respond with a `400 Bad Request` status code and details about the validation errors.

-3. ## Additional Notes and Considerations

-### Running the Application

-#### Environment Setup

-Ensure that Node.js is installed on your system.
-The application has been developed and tested with Node.js version `v18.12.1`.
-You can download it from [Node.js official website](https://nodejs.org/).

-#### Dependencies

-After cloning the repository, navigate to the project directory and run `npm install` to install all the necessary dependencies.

-#### Starting the Server

-Start the server by running `npm start` in the terminal.
-This will launch the application on `http://localhost:3000/` by default.